skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 >
 > * You need to win the Magician Robe, Madain's Ring, and Reflect Ring.
 > * Although it's possible for all three to appear in a single auction, it's very rare, and then you still need to win them at a reasonable price, so I suggest you plan two auctions and save in between.
-> * You should also bid on Griffin's Heart, Doga's Artifact and Une's Mirror; you can turn a nice profit by selling them to the nobles in from of the synthesis shop for 8,000, 10,000 and 15,000 Gil, respectively!
+> * You should also bid on Griffin's Heart, Doga's Artifact and Une's Mirror; you can turn a nice profit by selling them to the nobles in from of the synthesis shop for 10,000, 10,000 and 15,000 Gil, respectively!
+Don't forget to refuse the first offers for Griffin's Heart and Une's Mirror.
 So make sure you win them at lower prices, obviously.
 > * The table below shows the price ranges for the items as listed in the Ultimania, as well as their resell values; you should aim to win the items at no more than the average price, and for the items you don't need or have already won, bid the average value to hopefully push the auction to its final stages faster.
 > * The Mini-Cid has a narrow price range, so bidding 2,000 to 2,400 should finish the auction fast without you actually buying the item.
 You should avoid buying it because it's the easiest item to skip and you will have to do this many times when buying all the Promist Ring later on Disc 3.
 > * Keep in mind that only the total Gil spent matters, so you can spend a bit more on some items if you get others much cheaper.
 It total, you should aim to spend no more than around 65,000 Gil (including the key items which you should sell for a profit).